|Rewards Rating:||4.7 / 5|

 See Related: Transferring Marriott points

 Unfortunately, you’ll almost always lose some point value when you transfer – due to the less than ideal transfer rate.
-Even with the 25 percent transfer bonus and many airline programs offering a mile value greater than 1 cent per mile, transferring is not your best option in most cases.
+Even with the transfer bonus and many airline programs offering a mile value greater than 1 cent per mile, transferring is not your best option in most cases.

 Ongoing Marriott elite status